chesterlaw/d3js-guide/README.md

 * `.x.axis` and `.y.axis` were made to make the path and tick line have a specific color.
 * `.axis path` is created so that the edges of the axes are not as thick and the black `fill` selector does not default to black and cover up the colored axes.
 * We'll be using different colors to differentiate the two axes
+* the shape-rendering selector only makes the rendering more crisp.

 ### <a> Calling the Selectors </a>
 **You will also need to change an attribute for each appending axis so the CSS selectors are called.**